 College coursework has its own set of demands.
 The syllabus alone requires hours of reading assignments and projects that need to be done outside of class.
 Let’s not forget about the actual amount of class time that you must commit.
-If you’re going to college part-time, then you’re dedicating time to at least 2 courses a week per semester whereas a full-time student can dedicate time anywhere between 3 to 6 classes a week.
+If you’re going to college part-time, then you’re dedicating time to at least 2 courses a week per semester whereas a full-time student can dedicate time anywhere between 3 to 4 classes a semester.

 It is recommended that students dedicate at least 3 hours of outside classwork for every course.
-So if we go by this formula, then you could be spending up to 6 hours toward college coursework as a part-time student and up to 18 hours as a full-time college student.
+So, if we go by this formula, then you could be spending up to 6 hours toward college coursework as a part-time student and up to 12 hours as a full-time college student.
 Adding a 40-hour workweek to that schedule will add up to a significant amount of time that you need to dedicate toward your job and academic studies.

-Have A Plan And Be Organized
+Have a Plan and be Organized

-Find Ways To Create A Flexible Schedule
+Find Ways to Create a Flexible Schedule

-Prioritize And Be Realistic
+Prioritize and be Realistic

 Avoid Time Wasting

-Learn How To Manage Stress
+Learn How to Manage School Stress

 Managing It All

-You can get a work-study position on your college campus.
+A great way to manage work and school is to get a work-study position on your college campus.
 This can alleviate the stress of driving back and forth in traffic from work to school.
 As a student employee, you may also have the opportunity to network with campus faculty and administrators outside of the classes you take.
 Your work ethic along with the academic commitment you show will be noticed, and as a result, opportunities may be presented to you that might not otherwise have been.

-Weighing The Options
+Weighing the Options

 At the end of the day, it’s up to you to determine what you can handle and what needs outweigh the others.
 Some students have the advantage of minimizing their work hours, so they’ll have more time to commit to academic studies.
 Others absolutely have to work and can only commit the minimum—sometimes even fewer hours toward their academic studies.
 Other students may find that taking courses online is the only way to manage it all.